ianarawjo/notate-jupyter/README.md

 ### Extra features
 - You can copy+paste canvases like you would text.
 - Drag sides of canvas to resize.
 (Pixel-perfect resize is not yet available.)
+- When moused over the bottom/right sides of the canvas to resize, click (without moving the cursor) to open a modal dialog and enter width+height pixel values.
 - Click on a canvas to enter full-screen view.
 Right now, it only supports a black pen, an eraser, and a 'clear canvas' function.
 Click off the full-screen view to minimize.
 - *Experimental:* You can also paste images and they will be loaded into a canvas.
 You could, for instance, set a variable equal to an image copied from Google Images.

 ## Install guide
 1. [Install Jupyter Notebook Extensions.](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/)